Node.js CommonJS/ESM Interop: Edges and Dual Packages

 import { foo, bar } from './lib.cjs'; // 1, 2

-import whole2, { foo as f } from './lib.cjs'; // bothThe default gives you the entire object.
-The named exports give you individual properties.
-You can even mix them in one import statement.
+import whole2, { foo as f } from './lib.cjs'; // bothThe default import gives you the entire object.
+The named imports give you individual properties, and default and named imports can share one declaration.

 exports.foo = 42;

-So what fails?
-Dynamic exports.
+That limitation is what breaks dynamic exports.
 If a CJS module builds its exports at runtime:

 const methods = ['get', 'post', 'put', 'delete'];